Rohit-Agarwal-Khitchdee/EngagementManager/README.md

 based on a simple keyboard-focused GUI.
 Apps built using MyDE run on Linux, Windows and OSX.
 MyDE is implemented using the cross-platform wxWidgets libraries.
+It has about 10KLOC so it's not to big to modify.
+It is fairly well documented based on its documentation system.
+It serves as a template for a developer to build their own IDE.

 1. MyDE does not use the mouse.
 All of it's editing building and debugging controls are keyboard based.
 2. Is has a very efficient way of folding code.